GENIE, GENIE, GENIE

 A Sudden Puff of Glittering Smoke was first published in 1989, A Sudden Swirl of Icy Wind in 1990 and A Sudden Glow of Gold in 1991.
 The trilogy was first brought together in an omnibus edition with the title Genie, Genie, Genie in 1992.
 For children in the middle age range.

-The complete unaridged text is also available as a Chivers audiobook, under the title A Sudden Puff of Glittering Smoke and Other Stories read by Nigel Planer (published by Chivers, ISBN: 978-0-7451-4448-1).
-Order the audio edition from the Audiobook Store (on three audio cassettes), or download it from Amazon.
+The complete unaridged text is also available as an audiobook, under the title A Sudden Puff of Glittering Smoke and Other Stories read by Nigel Planer: download it from Amazon, or order the CD.

 Anne talks about the original 'Genie' trilogy

 I'm at my happiest reading, so there has to be a reason for me to stir myself and get writing.
 But one day I realised that the Scottish primary school syllabus my daughters were following had no geography or history.
 They were entirely ignorant of foreign lands and different cultures.

 That's why I wrote A Sudden Puff of Glittering Smoke.
 Then my agent said, "You do realise you'd get a far better deal if this were the first of a trilogy?"

 News to me.
 But I thought I would give it a go and the resulting short books feature three very different genies from, in turn, a ring, a lamp, and a bottle.